jiudaoyun/captcha/README.md

 spaces and commas from the string, but any other characters, apart from digits and listed above, will cause the function to return false.

-### func WriteAudio

-	func WriteAudio(w io.Writer, id string, lang string) error

-WriteAudio writes WAV-encoded audio representation of the captcha with the given id and the given language.
-If there are no sounds for the given language, English is used.

 ### func WriteImage

 	func WriteImage(w io.Writer, id string, width, height int) error